Savoring The Good®

 What is the difference between 5 hours and the 24 hour incubated yogurt?

 yogurt to have a distinct yogurt tang, incubate it for 24 hours.
-The longer the incubation the more tang it will have.
+The longer the incubation the more tangy flavor it will have.
 Additionally, if you are looking for a firmer set to your yogurt, go with a 115 incubation versus the 110 that will give you a softer, more pourable yogurt.

 Which yogurt has live and active cultures?